How To Hunt Whitetail Deer Using the onX Hunt App: Part 1

 The onX building in Missoula, Montana, is filled with passionate hunters from a variety of backgrounds.
 Whether we’re out chasing bugles in the mountains, setting decoys on the marsh, running dogs for sharp-tailed grouse, or patiently waiting in trees twenty feet up, we are always comparing, contrasting, and seeking the best ways to chase game.

-In this two-part series, we’ll be sharing our top tips for hunters using onX, the #1 deer hunting app, in their pursuit of whitetail.
-From food plots and stand location to getting landowner permission and access easements, we’ll help you make the most of your season.
+In this two-part series, we share our top tips for hunters using onX, the #1 deer hunting app, to pursue whitetail.
+From food plots and stand locations to getting landowner permission and access easements, we’ll help you make the most of your season.

 The #1 Hunting GPS App